AlicedeSampaioKalkuhl/Magic/README.md

 - 2013-2019: I mainly played Grixis and had a huge Dimir banner in my room (even though my favourite guild were the Simic)
 - 2021-2022: Returning to magic after a two year break*, I just wanted to build Sultai decks but after downsizing my collection, I'm down to 2.
 - 2023-present: Universes Beyond:Doctor Who happened.
 You'll see how that messed with my deck starts in the artist and plane stats.

+Nowadays it's all pretty balanced.

+Fun fact: the colours in the pie chart come from a random google search image pointing out the rgb values of mana symbols.

 *caused by having to get rid of my collection during a rushed move when I lost some research funding)

 I divide all my decks into cathegorical power levels: